 - Control the match in cooperation with your referee team

 - Keep the time, the score, and turn in a match report (the Game Cards) that provides relevant information regarding any serious injuries, disciplinary actions (especially Red Cards and ejections, as well as “any other incidents that occur before, during, or after the match.”
 This also means, AYSO Referees, any sideline misbehavior on the part of the Coach or Parents—the Region wants to know what specific Coaches or Parents need a little reminder about the Zero Tolerance Policy (refer to website).

 - Supervise/indicate the restart of play.
-This means you let them know what the next restart is after the ball has gone out of play or there has been any other stoppage of play (a foul called, an injury, a goal, etc.).
+This means you let them know what the next restart is after the ball has gone out of play or there has been a stoppage of play (a foul called, an injury, a goal, etc.).

-- You can “Apply Advantage” in situations that warrant continuing play (more on that later)
+- You can “Apply Advantage” after a foul in situations that warrant continuing play (more on that later) rather than stopping it.

-- You can give (or “show”) a Yellow Card or Red Card where appropriate.
+- You can sanction players, give (or “show”) a Yellow Card or Red Card where appropriate.